Prospectus

 Description

-The subject of this year’s course ‘Philosophy in Late Antiquity’ is the concept of time.
+The subject of this year’s course "Philosophy in Late Antiquity" is the concept of time.

-“What is time?
-Provided that no one asks me, I know.
-If I want to explain it to an enquirer, I do not know.”
-Thus the late ancient Christian intellectual Augustine in his famous Confessiones.
 Augustine was not the first ancient thinker to wonder about the nature of time.
 Time is a fundamental, yet enigmatic aspect of the physical world.
 For this reason, it had been discussed by Plato in his great cosmological dialogue the Timaeus and by Aristotle in the Physics.
 As so often, the two disagreed: whereas Plato seems to postulate that time has an independent existence of its own, Aristotle understands time as something that cannot exist independently of things that occur in time.
 Moreover, Aristotle suggests that time does not only have a cosmic aspect, but also an experimental dimension: can there be time when there is no soul to count it?

-The philosophers of late antiquity use the canonical texts of Plato and Aristotle as tools to think with.
-They develop their own ideas by reading and commenting on these texts and in dialogue with each other.
-The aim of this seminar is to chart this process of creative exegesis and intellectual exchange in the case of the concept of time.
-We will first study the relevant passages from Plato and Aristotle that inform the late ancient discussions about time, and, next, discuss such late ancient philosophers as the Peripatetic commentator Alexander of Aphrodisias, the Neoplatonists Plotinus, (his treatise On Eternity and Time), Proclus (Commentary on Plato’s Timaeus), Simplicius (Commentary on Aristotle’s Physics), and of course Augustine (Confessiones X).
 What do these late ancient philosophers think that time is?
 How do they deal with the disagreement between Plato and Aristotle?
 What do they make of the cosmic and experimental dimension of time?
 What is the relation between time and late ancient religion and spirituality?
-In our course, we will try to answer these and related question by means of a careful reading of these texts and with the help of the abundant recently scholarly literature.
+In our course, we will try to answer these and related questions by means of a careful reading of these texts and with the help of the abundant recently scholarly literature.
 We will pay special attention to Plotinus, who, as the founder of the Neoplatonic movement, shaped late ancient philosophy.

 Course objectives